Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 - Open Blender and click in *File* located at the header of the Info editor again, choose *Open Recent* and the file we saved for this exercise.
   All of the things will be placed exactly the way you saved before.
-  Choose the last saved Blender file; in the last exercise, we gave it the name *Screw Spring Example.blend*.
+  Choose the last saved blend-file; in the last exercise, we gave it the name *Screw Spring Example.blend*.
 - Press the shortcut :kbd:`A` to de-select all vertices.
 - Press the shortcut :kbd:`B`, and Blender will change the cursor; you're now in border selection mode.